pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 * Phoenix 1.2.x or later
 * More than one Amazon instance available

-On each of the instance, you need the following:
+On each of the instances, you will need the following:

 * Ubuntu 14.04 box.
 (You could use another distribution, but you would have to adapt the commands as we go along.)
 * HA-Proxy 1.4.X should be installed on the server that the domain name is pointing to.